omeka/omeka-s-enduser/docs/modules/datavisualization.md

 - StepAfter
 - StepBefore.

-You can see the MonotoneX option in the image above.
+You can see the MonotoneX option in the image above, in the [Count of items with property values over time](#count-of-items-with-property-values-in-a-time-series) section.
 The four options below are Linear, Natural (top two), Step, and StepAfter (bottom two).

 ![Four of the above line options displayed on a public page: Linear, Natural, Step, and StepAfter.](../modules/modulesfiles/dataviz_countPropertyValuesTime-lines.png)

+There are no links in these diagrams that would allow users to browse the collection.

 ##### Relationship diagrams

 ###### Arc diagrams

 Arc diagrams display items in a column on the left-hand side of the diagram, with relationships between those items represented as large arcing semi-circles connecting two items.
 One item may have many arcs.

-Items are colored based on the group assigned in your settings (either the item's class or template, or a property value you selected), and the arcs are the color of the item with the outbound linked resource provided in a property value.
-For example, if you were showing the relationship between creators and their creations, using the resource templates (e.g. People and Books) as your groups, you would have people coloured in orange and books coloured in blue, with blue arcs connecting the books to the people provided in their "Creator" fields.
+Items are colored based on the "Group" assigned in your settings (either the item's class or template, or a property value you selected), and the arcs are the color of the item with the outbound linked resource provided in a property value.
+Colors are predetermined and cannot be customized.

+For example, if you were showing the relationship between creators and their creations, using resource templates (e.g. "People" and "Books") as your groups, you would have people colored in orange and books colored in blue, with blue arcs connecting the books to the people provided in their "Creator" fields.
 If items have reciprocal (inverse) relationships with each other, you may see what looks like one arc that is the combined color of the two arcs.

+If items do not have your chosen group (e.g. if you are grouping by class and some items have no class), they will go into a "null" group.
+Null groups will always be displayed first.

+This diagram provides links that allow users to browse the included items.

 ###### Network relationship diagrams

 Network relationship diagrams display items with links to one another in a tree visualization.

+Items are shown as small circles, and colored based on the "Group" assigned in your settings (either the item's class or template, or a property value you selected).
+Links between items are gray.
+Colors are predetermined and cannot be customized.

+If items do not have your chosen group (e.g. if you are grouping by class and some items have no class), they will go into a "null" group.

+When an item is clicked, its circle will become highlighted with a black border, and its links will become black.
+A pop-up box will show the name of the item at the top, its group name underneath, and the linked resources that are included in the diagram.
+Users can drag nodes around on the screen in order to view their relationships.

+This diagram provides links that allow users to browse the included items.

-#### Finalize your visualization
+### Finalize your visualization

 If you edit your visualization to change the Diagram Configuration after your initial visualization is produced, you will lose your current diagram configuration.